eddiethedean/moltres/README.md

 ## 📖 Core Concepts

 > **Design Philosophy:** Moltres provides a DataFrame API that compiles to SQL.
 We focus on supporting SQL features (standard SQL and common dialect extensions) rather than replicating every PySpark feature.
 If a feature doesn't map to SQL/SQLAlchemy or doesn't align with SQL pushdown execution, it's not included.
+However, we maintain **~98% API compatibility** with PySpark for core DataFrame operations to enable seamless migration.

+### Key Principles

+1. **SQL-First Design** - All operations compile to SQL and execute on the database
+2. **No Data Materialization** - Transformations happen in SQL, not in memory
+3. **PySpark API Compatibility** - Familiar API for teams migrating from PySpark
+4. **Type Safety** - Full type hints and validation throughout
+5. **Security by Default** - Built-in SQL injection prevention

 ### Lazy Evaluation